A proof of Perrin-Riou's Heegner point main conjecture: Proof of Theorem A

-Since $K$ satisfies the hypothesis (\ref{assu:gen_heeg}), as in Theorem~9.1 we may assume that $r$ odd.
-If $r=1$, the existence of such $g$ is shown in Theorem~7.2.
-If $r\geqslant 3$, then by the argument in the proof of Theorem~9.1 we can find a form $g_2$ of level $Nq_1q_2$, obtained by level-raising $f$ at to distinct admissible primes $q_1$ and $q_2$, with associated Selmer rank equal to $r-2$.
-By induction hypothesis, $g_2$ has a level-raised form $g$ as desired, and therefore so does $f$. \end{proof}
+If $r\geqslant 3$, by the argument in the proof of Theorem~9.1 we can find a form $g_2$ of level $Nq_1q_2$, obtained by level-raising $f$ at two distinct admissible primes $q_1$ and $q_2$, with associated Selmer rank equal to $r-2$.
+By induction hypothesis, $g_2$ has a mod~$\pp$ level-raised form $g$ as desired, and therefore so does $f$. \end{proof}

-Now we have the ingredients to prove Theorem~\ref{thm:main}.
+Now we have all the ingredients to prove Theorem~\ref{thm:main}.